facebook/react/docs/_posts/2015-02-17-introducing-relay-and-graphql.md

 We're working very hard right now on getting both GraphQL (a spec, and a reference implementation) and Relay ready for public release (no specific dates yet, but we are super excited about getting these out there).

 In the meantime, we'll be providing more and more information in the form of blog posts (and in [other channels](https://gist.github.com/wincent/598fa75e22bdfa44cf47)).
-As we get closer to open source release, you can expect more concrete details, syntax and API descriptions and more.
+As we get closer to the open source release, you can expect more concrete details, syntax and API descriptions and more.

 Watch this space!